raspberrypilearning/cd-beginner-html-css-sushi/en/step_12.md

 ![Example of menu bar highlighting current page](images/egMenuBarOnPage.png)

-On the next card you'll learn even more CSS tricks to make the menu bar look cool.
+On the next card you'll learn even more CSS tricks to make the menu bar look awesome.